Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Existence of zero-sum blocks in -sequences

+Having reached a contradiction in both cases with the assumption that all $k$-blocks $B\subeq [n]$ satisfy $f(B)\neq 0,$ we conclude the existence of a zero-sum $k$-block for This completes the proof of Theorem \ref{tight-rs-corollary}. \end{proof}

-We remark that Theorem \ref{tight-rs-theorem} does not follow from Theorem \ref{rs-theorem} despite some similarities in their proofs.
-Nevertheless, for some specific values of $r$, $s$, and $k,$ one can verify that the two lower bounds for $n$ to guarantee a zero-sum $k$-block are the same in both theorems.
-Lemma \ref{rs-construction}, Corollary \ref{rs-construction-corollary}, and Theorem \ref{tight-rs-theorem} imply Theorem \ref{tight-rs-corollary}.
-We have now precisely determined the constant $N(r,s,k)$ as defined in Problem \ref{rs-problem}.
+\begin{remark} Theorem \ref{tight-rs-corollary} precisely determines the constant $N(r,s,k),$ thus resolving Problem \ref{rs-problem} in Section \ref{introduction}.
+Note that the upper bound in Theorem \ref{tight-rs-corollary} does not follow from Theorem \ref{rs-theorem} despite some similarities in their proofs.
+Nevertheless, for some specific values of $r$, $s$, and $k,$ one can verify that the two lower bounds for $n$ to guarantee a zero-sum $k$-block are the same in both theorems. \end{remark}

-Finally, we briefly extend Theorem \ref{rs-theorem} to an infinite sequence as in Theorem \ref{infinite-theorem} for the $\{-1,1\}$ case.
+Finally, we extend Theorem \ref{rs-theorem} to cover infinite sequences, generalizing Theorem \ref{infinite-theorem} which deals with the $\{-1,1\}$ case.
+The proof is entirely analogous.

 \begin{theorem} Let $f:\ZZ^+\to \{-r,s\}$ be a function such that $\abs{f([n])} = o(n)$ when $n\to \infty.$ Then for every $k$ such that $r+s$ divides $k,$ there are infinitely many zero-sum $k$-blocks. \end{theorem}